-Luis M. O'Naghten is a partner in Hughes Hubbard's Miami office.
+Luis M. O'Naghten is a partner in Hughes Hubbard & Reed's Miami office.
 His primary area of practice is international complex commercial litigation and arbitration.
 He has represented parties in disputes before United States courts and before international arbitration panels in a wide range of disputes.
 His practice focuses on international financial frauds, energy disputes, and corporate commercial disputes.
 Luis O'Naghten also coaches Miami Law's student team for the Spanish-language Competición Internacional de Arbitraje y Derecho Mercantil, also known as the Moot Madrid, held in Madrid, Spain every spring.

-John H. Rooney represents clients in international business matters.
-He has served as counsel in arbitrations under the rules of many arbitral institutions, and represented clients in arbitration-related litigation.
+John H. Rooney, Jr. represents clients in international business matters.
+He has served as counsel in arbitrations under the rules of many arbitral institutions and represented clients in arbitration-related litigation.
 He is the chair of the Inter-American Bar Association's International Arbitration Law Committee and a consultant for United Nations Commission on International Trade Law (UNCITRAL).
 John Rooney has written and spoken extensively on the subject of international arbitration both in the United States and abroad and coaches Miami Law's student team for the Willem C. Vis International Commercial Arbitration Moot, held in Vienna, Austria every spring.